SPECIES GUIDANCE

 Our recent tree audit has revealed that of 1110 trees STfL have planted, 418 trees (43%) are within the Rosacea Family, including 173 Prunus, 126 Sorbus, 114 Malus, 40 Pyrus and 30 Crateagus.
 This means we are exceeding the target of planting no more than 30% of street trees in the same family.

-• Crataegus laevigata Paul's Scarlet Hawthorn* - available
+• Crataegus laevigata Paul's Scarlet Hawthorn* - not available

-• Crataegus x lavalleei Carrierèi Hawthorn* - available
+• Crataegus x lavalleei Carrierèi Hawthorn* - not available

-• Crataegus x prunifolia Splendens Hawthorn* - available
+• Crataegus x prunifolia Splendens Hawthorn* - not available

 • Ligustrum japonicum Japanese Tree Privet - available

-• Ligustrum lucidum Chinese Tree Privet - not available
+• Ligustrum lucidum Chinese Tree Privet - small and only a few available

-• Liriodendron tulipifera Fastigiata Upright Tulip Tree - available
+• Liriodendron tulipifera Fastigiata Upright Tulip Tree - small number available

-• Malus Baccata Street Parade Crab apple* - available
+• Malus Baccata Street Parade Crab apple* - not available in the right size

 • Malus Toringo Crab apple* - available